 Getting a visa to Xinjiang can be tricky at times but me and a number of my family and friends have used Passport Visa Express to get our Chinese visas.
 They've even offered me a discount code.
 Use the code "FWC10" to get 10% off their visa service.Learn more ▸

 For those who will be spending years away from home, I have found a virtual mailing address to be indispensable.
 I get my own mailbox number where my mail is scanned and I have the option to open, forward, archive or trash.
 There are a number of virtual mailbox services but I've enjoyed using this one quite a bit.Learn more ▸

 If you want to access Facebook, Twitter or even FarWestChina while you’re in China, you’re going to need a VPN (Virtual Private Network).
 I personally use ExpressVPN, which has been good for watching Netflix in China.
 There are plenty of other VPN options and you can learn more about the best VPN for China.Learn more ▸

-Some people think that I am a tour agency.
-I am not.
-If you have questions about how much it would cost to see this or do that, if it’s possible to do a Uyghur homestay, or anything like that, I highly recommend Old World Tours.
-They’ve been in business for many years and I’ve worked with them for the past three.
+Some people think that FarWestChina is a tour agency.
+It's not.
+If you have questions about how much it would cost to see this or do that, if it’s possible to do a Uyghur homestay, or anything like that, I highly recommend Old Road Tours.
+They’ve been in business for many years and I love those guys.
 They’re good people.Learn more ▸